 Music.
 In addition, the word “September” is based on the Latin septem– — the number seven in that language.
 The two major themes in the work are written in 7/4 and 7/8 time signatures, respectively.
 These signatures are unusual in music, providing an implied moving forward as they are, perhaps, “incomplete” (not the usual 4 or 8 beat lengths).
 In terms of harmony, this is probably the most tonal of my works so far, since it is based in a major key.
 But, as always, tonal centers change quickly and jarringly.
 More about that in the pages to come.

 Instrumentation.
 As my first foray into orchestral composition, the work leverages a small, chamber-style orchestra with strings, woodwinds (flute, oboe, clarinet, bassoon), some brass (French horn and trumpet) and minor percussion (timpani).
-As my ideas are fleshed out, there may be changes to that.

 Final Project.
 I am eliciting the help of several family photographers in the selection and ordering of images associated with the concept.
 It is my hope that a video leveraging these images, with the composition as the soundtrack, will be one of two videos produced as a final display of the work.
 (The other, of course, will be my traditional score video.)